YorkDevelopers/venimus/docs/APIs_for_GroupMembers.md

 ---

+### POST /api/Groups/{GroupSlug}/ApprovedMembers

+Group adminstrators can approve new members to the group.
+The following properties must be supplied:

+* __UserSlug__ - The external ID for the user.

+### Business Rules

+* The user must be either a sysadmin administrator or an approved member of the group to be able to approve members.

+* 404 is returned if the group does not exist.

+* 400 is returned if the user is not a member of the group

+* 400 is returned if the user is already an approved member of the group.

+---

 ## GET /api/groups/{GroupSlug}/Members

 Retrieves the list of members of the supplied group.
 For the following array of properties are returned: